Aurora Goodland

 The Journey Continues

 Since falling in love with relief printmaking, Aurora has continued to develop her skills.
-To really push her growth, she has participated in two Big Ink workshops, each time carving a 3 by 4 ft woodblock and printing with a cohort of artists using the Big Tuna press.
+To really push her growth, she has participated in three Big Ink workshops, each time carving a large-scale woodblock and printing with a cohort of artists using the Big Tuna press.

 Looking to the future, Aurora hopes to establish a public studio that she can use to build a community of printmakers and people who are interested in learning the craft.